tbensky/Prolog-CLP/README.md

 ### Without CLP

 Solving a full 9x9, with a atomic "guess and check" backtracking solver (traditional Prolog), is not feasible.
+As [Norvig]() said:

+> First, we could try a brute force approach.
+Suppose we have a very efficient program that takes only one instruction to evaluate a position, and that we have access to the next-generation computing technology, let's say a 10GHz processor with 1024 cores, and let's say we could afford a million of them, and while we're shopping, let's say we also pick up a time machine and go back 13 billion years to the origin of the universe and start our program running.
+We can then compute that we'd be almost 1% done with this one puzzle by now.

 So, we have to do a 4x4 puzzle.
 Here's the code for it:

 ```prolog
 sudoku([